The federal government does not provide window replacement grants directly to low-income families or senior citizens.

 - Click on the yellow dot closest to your location

-- Contact the energy services provider to see if you qualify
+- Contact the state-approved provider to see if you qualify

 According to the LIHEAP Clearinghouse Report, each state determines how to disperse the federal grants, and you will find varying levels of assistance based on where you live.